edwinaulian/MEAN-Employee-Management-v1/README.md

    open your directory this folder app, and open cmd or git bash and write `npm install` to download all dependencies.

 2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-3. Run  `npm run server` or `json-server --watch db.json` for a json server for REST API in localhost for get 100> Dummy data if port is exsit / running you can run in another port. like this Run `json-server --watch db.json --port 3001`

-after run json server , you can open this link in web browser : http://localhost:3000/employees or http://localhost:3001/employees if you run in port 3001 for front end apps you can open http://localhost:4200/

 4. Login in this apps.
 You can login by entering your username and password as you wish.